-- 3. The Council bought the leaseholds of certain properties during the 1950s and 1960s as part of slum clearances programme.
+- 3 The Council purchased the leaseholds of certain properties during the 1950s and 1960s as part of slum clearance programmes.
 The leases on these properties are now coming to an end.
-The long lease property compensation provision has been set up to cover costs to be incurred by the Council in respect of dilapidations to these properties. - 4.
-Land charges provision has been made following the Information Commissioner's decision that some information charged for under the property search legislation introduced in 2008 should have been provided free of charge.
-Ealing Council is a defendant in proceedings brought by a group of property search companies for the refunds of fees paid to the Council to access land charges data including interest and costs.
-A second group of property search companies is also seeking to claim refunds although no proceedings have yet been issued.
-A contingent liability for the Council arising from further potential action has been set aside - 5.
-Redundancy this provision has been set up to cover the redundancy costs to be incurred in 2017/18, where decisions to restructure services have resulted in notice of redundancy being given prior to 31 March 2017. - 6.
-Disrepair cases this provision has been set up to cover abnormal costs incurred for legal expenses and other costs associated with disrepair cases.
+The long lease property compensation provision has been set up to cover costs to be incurred by the Council in respect of dilapidations to these properties. - 4 Land charges provision has been made following the Information Commissioner's decision that some information that was charged for under the property search legislation introduced in 2008 should have been provided free of charge.
+Ealing Council is a defendant in proceedings brought by a group of property search companies for refunds of fees paid to the Council to access land charges data including interest and costs.
+A second group of property search companies is also seeking to claim refunds although no proceedings have yet been issued. - 5 Disrepair cases to cover abnormal costs incurred for legal expenses and other costs associated with disrepair cases. - 6 Contractual Liabilities to cover costs relating to a contractual dispute on the Street Services contract and Repairs & Maintenance indexation - 7 Older Persons PFI Mediation & Legal Liability to cover litigation costs including, backdated cost, relating to unitary charge uplift.